yk287/Reacher/Report.md

 ## Exploration

-In the paper the authors used constant Gaussian noise injected into the model when selecting action to induce exploration, and I used samples from Gaussian model with mean 0 and standard deviation of 0.1 to.
+In the paper the authors used constant Gaussian noise injected into the model when selecting action to induce exploration, and I used samples from Gaussian model with mean 0 and standard deviation of 0.1.
 Varying values of noise were tried but the environment was solved without any problems regardless.

 ## Hyperparameters